Heads up... You're reading this book for free, with parts of this chapter shown beyond this point astext.

 How a computer works

 You may not believe me when I say it, but a computer is not very smart on its own.
 The power of a computer comes mostly from how it’s programmed by people like you and me.
 If you want to successfully harness the power of a computer — and I assume you do, if you’re reading this book — it’s important to understand how computers work.

 It may also surprise you to learn that computers themselves are rather simple machines.
 At the heart of a computer is a Central Processing Unit (CPU).
 This is essentially a math machine.
 It performs addition, subtraction, and other arithmetical operations on numbers.
 Everything you see when you operate your computer is all built upon a CPU crunching numbers many millions of times per second.
 Isn’t it amazing what can come from just numbers?

 The CPU stores the numbers it acts upon in small memory units called registers.
-The CPU can read numbers into registers from the computer’s main memory, known as Random Access Memory (RAM).
+The CPU is able to read numbers into registers from the computer’s main memory, known as Random Access Memory (RAM).
 It’s also able to write the number stored in a register back into RAM.
 This allows the CPU to work with large amounts of data that wouldn’t all fit in the bank of registers.

 Here is a diagram of how this works:

 As the CPU pulls values from RAM into its registers, it uses those values in its math unit and stores the results back in another register.

 Each time the CPU makes an addition, a subtraction, a read from RAM or a write to RAM, it’s executing a single instruction.
 Each computer program does its work by running thousands to millions of simple instructions.
 A complex computer program such as your operating system, macOS (yes, that’s a computer program too!), consists of many millions of instructions.